Upcoming Informational Sessions

 All children living in Delaware may attend Sussex Montessori School.
 There are no requirements or standards students must meet to be accepted.

 SMS provides supports for children who are identified with a range of educational needs and differences.
 As a school, SMS works with parents, special educators and advocates to ensure Individualized Education Programs (IEPs) and 504 Plans are implemented consistently and all children have the support they need to succeed.

 Is a Montessori school appropriate for my special needs child?

 Sussex Montessori School is committed to meeting the needs of all children.
 This includes children who may learn differently from the “typical” child.
 Montessori education is designed to follow the child as they grow and adapt to their individual needs and learning style.
 Inclusion and “push-in” services in the regular classroom setting is our goal for all.
 However, services will be provided in the setting that is determined most appropriate for the child by their IEP Team.
 The IEP team works together and determines the best approach to achieving your child’s educational goals.
 More information about on this approach can be found in this white paper authored by the National Center for Montessori in the Public Sector.
 Read more here.

 Who should I reach out to if I have specific questions about my child?

+First, communication and collaboration is key, so thank you for being willing to share and talk about your child with us.
 If your child is currently enrolled at Sussex Montessori School, we encourage you to start with their classroom teacher.
 Next, seek support from our coordinators or school nurse listed below in the Stay Connected section.
 Teachers and coordinators are also supported by our Education Director Peter McClure.
 Please don’t hesitate to reach out if you have any questions.
 We are a team and want to work together to ensure your child’s success.

 Special Education Coordinator: email@example.com